-Enhancement of women personnel presentation in decision-making positions for 2014, (In position of Head of Directorates in Ministry of Defence and General Staff are respectively 5 civilian female and 1 female Colonel).
+Enhancement of women personnel presentation in decision-making positions for 2015, in position of Head of Directorates in Ministry of Defense and General Staff are respectively 6 civilian female and 1 female Colonel.
+Albanian Armed Forces has one female in head position like military representative in our diplomatic mission as well as 10 other female representatives (5 military personnel and 5 civilian) in our military representative's office.